 The central region of Groucho is divided into three domains, the GP, CcN, and SP domains.
 The GP domain binds to a histone deacetylase (HDAC1/Rpd3), which is involved with some but not all Groucho-repressive activity (Chen et al., 1999).
 The CcN domain is involved in Groucho regulation, containing multiple Ck2 and Cdc2 phosphorylation sites (Nuthall et al., 2002).
-The SP domain contains multiple sites phosphorylated in response to MAPK signaling, resulting in down-regulation of Groucho activity via nuclear export (Hasson et al., 2005).
-There is evidence that the central regions of Groucho are intrinsically disordered (Turki-Judeh and Courey, 2012b), which has emerged as a common strategy among eukaryotic proteins to facilitate participation in extensive protein-protein interactions, expose signaling motifs, and/or accept posttranslational modifications (Dunker et al., 2008).
+The SP domain contains multiple sites phosphorylated in response to MAPK signaling, resulting in down-regulation of Groucho activity (Hasson et al., 2005).
+There is evidence that the central regions of Groucho are intrinsically disordered (Turki-Judeh and Courey, 2012b), which has emerged as a common strategy among eukaryotic proteins to facilitate participation in diverse protein-protein interactions, expose signaling motifs, and/or accept posttranslational modifications (Dunker et al., 2008).

 Groucho integrates multiple signaling pathways to generate specific cellular responses and fates

-In Drosophila, Groucho’s roles in signaling pathway response are well documented.
-The factor plays a role in Ras/MAPK, Notch, Decapentapletic (dpp), and Wingless/Wnt signaling.
-Groucho activity is down-regulated via the Ras/MAPK pathway in response to signals initiated at EGFR, FGFR, and Torso receptors (Cinnamon and Paroush, 2008; Hasson et al., 2005).
-This relief of Groucho-mediated repression is critical to the cellular response to RTK signaling and is thought to precipitate a cellular memory, whereby Groucho attenuation persists after loss of signaling (Cinnamon and Paroush, 2008; Helman et al., 2011).
+In Drosophila, Groucho’s roles in responses to signaling pathways are well documented.
+The factor participates in Ras/MAPK, Notch, Decapentapletic (Dpp/BMP), and Wingless/Wnt signaling, among others.
+Groucho activity is down-regulated via the Ras/MAPK pathway in response to signals initiated at multiple receptor tyrosine kinases (RTKs) such as EGFR, FGFR, and Torso (Cinnamon and Paroush, 2008; Hasson et al., 2005).
+The resulting relief of Groucho-mediated repression is critical to the cellular response to RTK signaling and is thought to precipitate in cellular memory, whereby the attenuation of Groucho activity persists after loss of signaling (Cinnamon and Paroush, 2008; Helman et al., 2011).

-Under the absence of Notch signaling, Groucho represses E(spl) complex genes through interactions with Hairy, which is itself associated with Su(H) (Delidakis et al., 1991).
-Upon activation of Notch signaling, Notch displaces Hairy binding at Su(H) sites, relieving Groucho repression and initiating expression of E(spl) genes.
-Groucho then interacts with newly expressed E(spl) to repress a number of proneural genes (Preiss et al., 1988; Wurmbach et al., 1999).
-(Andersson et al., 2011)(Hasson et al., 2005)
+In the absence of Notch signaling, Groucho represses E(spl) complex genes through interactions with Hairy, which is itself associated with Su(H), a sequence-specific transcription factor that targets Notch-responsive genes (Delidakis et al., 1991).
+Recruitment of a Notch ligand to Notch transmembrane receptors activates the pathway, leading to proteolytic cleavage of the receptor and subsequent release of the Notch Intracellular Domain (Notch ICD).
+The Notch ICD rapidly enters the nucleus, where it displaces Hairy binding at Su(H) sites, relieving Groucho repression and initiating expression of E(spl) genes.
+Groucho then interacts with newly expressed E(spl) family proteins to repress a number of proneural genes (Preiss et al., 1988; Wurmbach et al., 1999).
+This repressive activity is alleviated by MAPK signaling, which results in the phosphorylation of Gro, negatively affecting its ability to repress these proneural genes in cooperation with E(spl) members (Andersson et al., 2011).
+The partial or complete negation of Notch signaling through the activation of the MAPK pathway thus represents a Groucho-mediated point of crosstalk between the two pathways (Hasson et al., 2005).

 Groucho is also critical to signaling via Decapentaplegic (dpp), a Drosophila TGF-β homolog whose diffusion over long distances is essential to patterning during embryogenesis and later during appendage development (Upadhyai and Campbell, 2013).
 The Dpp morphogen is expressed dorsally in the embryo and is required for the definition of cell-fate along the dorsal-ventral axis (Ferguson and Anderson, 1992).
-Groucho, through interaction with Dorsal, represses the ventral expression of dpp, meaning that Gro is involved in both the spatiotemporal definition and interpretation of dpp signaling (Schwyter et al., 1995).
+Groucho, through interaction with Dorsal, represses ventral expression of dpp, meaning that Gro is involved in both the spatiotemporal definition and interpretation of dpp signaling (Schwyter et al., 1995).
 In the absence of Dpp signaling, Brinker (Brk) represses a subset of dpp target genes through two independent repressive mechanisms, one involving dCtBP (a short-range corepressor), and the other involving Gro (Hasson et al., 2001).
 Upon activation of Dpp signaling, Brinker becomes repressed by Schnurri in dorsal regions of the embryo, while continuing to be expressed in ventrolateral regions (Marty et al., 2000).